philipwalton/blog/_articles/web-components-and-the-future-of-modular-css.md

       a. code reuse through comma-separated selectors
       b. #sidebar, #footer, .item, .callout { ... }
     2. HTML + CSS
       a.
-CSS defineds small, modular class-based rules
+CSS defines small, modular class-based rules
       b.
 The HTML templates contain many, many classes
     3. Preprocessor + Selectors
       a.
 A preprocessor defines modular styles via @mixin or @extend
       b.
 Those modular styles are assigned to complex selectors
       c.
 The HTML remains free of most
+  C. Downsides
-  C. All of these strategies work to varying degrees, but at the end of the day they are brittle because the selectors are still global.
+    1. All of these strategies work to varying degrees, but at the end of the day they are brittle because the selectors are still global.
+    2. These systems are not interoperable as the conventions typically only work when *all* the code is following the convention.
 III.
 How could CSS be better?
   A. Style scoping
   B. Abstracting implementation details